 Chronic Sinusitis occurs when sinus blockages persist and the lining of the sinuses swell further than they may have been during an acute infection.
 Generally, patients with chronic sinus problems have been experiencing discomfort for at least 3 months without significant relief with antibiotics or other treatments.
 Polyps (growths in the nose) may develop with chronic sinusitis.
 Patients with polyps tend to have irritating, persistent post-nasal drip.
 Evaluation by an otolaryngologist may include an exam of the interior of the nose with a fiberoptic scope and CT scan.
 If medication does not relieve the problem, surgery may be recommended.

-The astute ENT doctor will be considering many factors which predispose patients to sinus disease, particularly chronic infections.
-We know from intensive study in the last decade that the lungs and the sinuses are very similar and in fact are inextricably linked.
+The astute ENT doctor will be considering many factors that predispose patients to sinus disease, particularly chronic infections.
+We know from intensive studies in the last decade that the lungs and the sinuses are very similar and in fact are inextricably linked.
 Asthma and chronic sinus disease will aggravate each other if either is left untreated.
 Environmental allergies will make management of chronic sinus disease hopeless if left untreated.
 Medication allergies can also cause swelling in the nose.
 This is sometimes seen with subtle allergies to aspirin and other nonsteroidal anti-inflammatory medications such as ibuprofen or Naprosyn sodium.
 Immune dysfunction, even subtle, which otherwise leaves a patient healthy and with a normal lifespan, can wreak havoc on sinus function.
-Connective tissue diseases, such as those that cause arthritis or autoimmune reaction, can first manifest as sinus disease.
+Connective tissue diseases, such as those that cause arthritis or autoimmune reactions, can first manifest as sinus disease.

 All of these and more are addressed during a thorough sinus disease workup.
 Imaging in the form of CT or MRI will help to identify anatomy changes that predispose some patients to sinus infection.
 Appropriate medical treatment often involves several different types of topical nasal sprays, systemic oral therapies, and frequent cultures of nasal secretions to identify uncommon pathogens.
-Molds and other unsuspected bacteria which otherwise might not be thought to grow in the nose are often found in chronically ill sinus patients
+Molds and other unsuspected bacteria that otherwise might not be thought to grow in the nose are often found in chronically ill sinus patients

-Bacterial sinusitis:
+Bacterial Sinusitis

 Therapy for bacterial sinusitis should include an appropriate antibiotic, which cannot be based on guesswork alone.
 If you have three or more symptoms of sinusitis (see chart), be sure to see your doctor for a diagnosis.
-Antibiotics offered without the use of a culture to identify the offending organism may be an unnecessary risk to your wellbeing and will likely prolong if not worsen your suffering.
+Antibiotics offered without the use of culture to identify the offending organism may be an unnecessary risk to your well-being and will likely prolong if not worsen your suffering.
 In addition to an antibiotic, proper nasal hygiene with the use of saline rinses and appropriate topical sprays should be recommended and maintained, often indefinitely.

 Antibiotic Resistance